cosconatilab/PyRMD/README.md

 conda activate pyrmd
 python PyRMD_v1.01.py configuration_benchmark.ini
 ```
 At the end of the calculations, the `benchmark_results.csv` file will include the averaged benchmark metrics (TPR, FPR, Precision, F-Score, ROC AUC, PRC AUC, and BEDROC) across all the folds and repetitions.
-Also, the plots `ROC_curve.png` and `PRC_curve.png` will also be generated.
+Also, the plots `ROC_curve.png` and `PRC_curve.png` will be generated.
 ## Screening
 The screening test case trains PyRMD with the MET ChEMBL bioactivity data (the same used in the benchmark) and proceeds to screen a small sample of randomly extracted compounds from [MCULE](https://mcule.com/).
 These settings are specified in the `configuration_screening.ini` file that can be easily modified.
 To activate the conda environment and run the screening, enter: